How we are developing policies for the sustainable use of our seas.

 Our evidence base includes:

-We will review and update the marine evidence report to help our understanding of Welsh seas.
+We will review and update the marine evidence report from time to time.
+This will give us an understanding of our seas.

 Developing the plan

 The WNMP will contain plans and policies for both the inshore and offshore regions.
-Implementation guidance will help authorities understand the decisions they will need to take.
+Supplementary implementation guidance will also be produced.
+This will help public authorities making decisions that may affect our seas.

 - our statement of public participation describes how we will engage with you